This is my review of the Virgin Flying Club White credit cards.

-How else can you earn Virgin miles from a credit card?
+How else can you earn Virgin miles from a credit or charge card?

 The American Express Platinum charge card offers 30,000 Membership Rewards points for signing up.
 These convert to 30,000 Virgin miles.
 It has a £450 fee, refunded pro-rata if you cancel.

 The Starwood Preferred Guest American Express credit card offers 10,000 Starwood Preferred Guest points for signing up.
 These convert to 10,000 Virgin miles.
 It has a £75 fee, refunded pro-rata if you cancel.

 A sign-up incentive of 10,000 miles is a very good deal for a free credit card.

 The on-going earning rate is middling at best.
 1 mile per £1 on the Amex is OK and equivalent to the free British Airways Amex.
 0.5 miles per £1 on the Visa is better than some competing cards but less generous than, say, the House of Fraser MasterCard.

 The application form for the Virgin Flying Club White credit cards can be found here.